drurytc/SmartBin_Prototype/README.md

     model to be used:
     *   The default value is `model.tflite`.
 The other models are in the models/ directory.

-## To run the classifier:
-Hold recyclable object in front of the attached camera, and press space.
-The controller will then display in the terminal if the bin is to be recycled or not.
-If the object is not properly classified, press 'c' to upload the incorrectly classified image to the project's cloud storage.

 ## To stop the classifier, press ESC.
 ## To exit the virtual enviroment run